SAMURAI EDUCATION

 From the Ashikaga period (1392-1568), a young samurai who aspired to become a great warrior would seek guidance from a competent master.
 If this master was the founder or legitimate successor of a combative martial ryū, entrance prerequisites may have included a letter of reference and pledge of allegiance (血判 keppan).
 Upon gaining entrance, the young samurai would have entered the 手解き物 tehodoki, untying of hands, a probationary period during which a candidate's suitability for membership would have been evaluated.

 During the Tokugawa period (1603-1867), a belief that scholastically trained samurai would make better administrators gradually led to a proliferation of fief-sponsored schools and increased literacy, especially among members of the upper class.
-By the end of the period, a majority of samurai children were receiving formal education in one of more than 200 fief schools.
-The basic elements of a formal samurai education included calligraphy, Chinese studies, arithmetic, formal etiquette, and the military arts.
+By the end of the period, a majority of male samurai children were receiving formal education in one of more than 200 fief schools.
 The fief schools were characterized by a reverence for knowledge and for the teacher, and by a common insistence on the need for a serious-minded approach to learning aimed at developing character and skill.

 - Emphasis on good manners, formal and informal Japanese-style martial etiquette;